 The Ross Tartan

 The red plaid jackets ASGCA members wear are made from a material known as the Ross tartan.
-This tartan was adopted by ASGCA in 1973 as a tribute to the group’s honorary first president, golf course architect Donald Ross.
-Scottish clans are typically identified by one or more distinctive tartan patterns; Ross hailed from Dornoch, Scotland.
-The distinctive tartan is known throughout the golf industry as belonging only to ASGCA architects.
+ASGCA adopted this tartan in 1973 as a tribute to the group’s honorary first president, golf course architect Donald Ross.
+Distinctive tartan patterns typically identify scottish clans; Ross hailed from Dornoch, Scotland.
+The unique tartan is known throughout the golf industry as belonging only to ASGCA architects.